zhouyan/vSMC/README.md

 implementation, this means no third-party dependency is required to write a parallel SMC sampler.
 Other third-party parallelization include, [Intel Cilk Plus][Intel Cilk Plus], [Intel TBB][Intel TBB] and [OpenMP][OpenMP].
-[Apple Grand Central Dispatch][Apple GCD] is also supported on Mac OS X and on Linux via [libdispatch][libdispatch].
-[Microsoft Parallel Patterns Library][MS PPL] is supported on Windows when compiled with MSVC 2012 or later.
+[Apple Grand Central Dispatch][Apple GCD] is also supported on Mac OS X. [Microsoft Parallel Patterns Library][MS PPL] is supported on Windows when compiled with [Microsoft Visual C++][MSVC] 2012 or later.
 In addition, this library also support using [OpenCL][OpenCL] for GPGPU computing, though the interface is different than others.

 # Third-party dependencies